conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 - bio
 - created_at

-The first thing is to create a type to represent this entity, and for this we can use a `record` that we make its properties immutable using the `init` modifier.
+The first thing is to create a type to represent this entity, and for this, we can use a record to make its properties immutable using the `init` modifier.
 We also make the properties `required`.

 ```csharp
 public sealed record GitHubUser